 Do you ever save money to buy special things?
 [Why/Why not?]

 Yes, I do.
 I recently bought a laptop with the money I saved last year from my salary.
 I think it is a great human habit to save some money every now and then.
 You never know when you might be in need of some money in danger.
-Sometimes you can surprise your near and dear ones by presenting them something unexpected and saving some money can help you here.
+Sometimes you can surprise your near and dear ones by presenting them with something unexpected and saving some money can help you here.

 Well, it’s quite a tough question to answer.
 To me, a good job depends on several important factors and there is no denying that a handsome salary is one of them.
-However, factors like a good working environment, friendly atmosphere and the chance of learning something new and special should also be considered.
+However, factors like a good working environment, a friendly atmosphere, and the chance of learning something new and special should also be considered.
 If these factors are met and the salary is a bit low, I might take a job into consideration.

 It certainly will.
 Nowadays, in this competitive world, earning a lot of money in a legal way is quite challenging.
 In this case, if I win a large of sum money in a legal way, I can actually change my lifestyle and think about doing something more profitable so that I can shape not only my own future but also can provide something better to my family.
 So, winning a lot of money will surely help me.